ariyoaresa/ai-list/README.md

 # ai-list
 An open source website that shows list of AI and their informations

-#About
+# About
 AI-list is an open source website that combines lists of AIs and their uses.

-#How to contribute
+# How to contribute

-Contributing to these repo involves several steps.
+Contributing to this repo involves several steps.
 Here's a general guide to get you started:

 1. **Fork the Repository**: Fork the repository to create your copy of the project.
 This copy will be hosted under your GitHub account.